DAGMC H5M Files#

 With Meshing Backends#

-Choose between GMSH (default) and CadQuery meshing:
+Choose between the cad-to-dagmc-mesher (default), GMSH and CadQuery meshing:

 model.export_dagmc_h5m_file(